-1. ADVERTISING, SOLICITING, CAMPAIGNING AND SELLING Note: Residents or other community members who wish to campaign or advertise activities associated with the Residence or Georgian College are required to speak with a Residence Staff member to seek permission to do so.
-LEVEL 1 a) Displays in windows or other prominent places that are not in observance of Canadian law and the principles supporting those rules, College Policy or the RCLS (i.e. promoting alcohol, illegal substances, pornography, or other inappropriate activities or messages).

-b) Unauthorized advertising, soliciting, promoting, or selling of products, events and services in Residence.

-c) Unauthorized campaigning in residence.

-d) Operating a business out of your residence room.
+1. ADVERTISING, SOLICITING, CAMPAIGNING AND SELLING

+r other community members who wish to campaign or advertise activities associated with the Residence or Georgian ed to speak with a Residence Staff member to seek permission to do so.
+LEVEL 1 a) Displays in windows or other prominent places that are not in observance of Canadian law and the principles supporting those rules, College Policy or the RCLS (i.e. promoting alcohol, illegal substances, pornography, or other inappropriate activities or messages). b) Unauthorized advertising, soliciting, promoting, or selling of products, events and services in Residence. c) Unauthorized campaigning in residence.
+LEVEL 2 d) Operating a business out of your residence room.